Jackson-McCormack/Hockey-Analytics/_pages/About.md

 layout: single
 ---

 This section is about me.
+I wrote this I think.